skilesare/art_and_democratic_hypercatallaxy/content/the_pattern_language/trn_public_transparency.md

 This can be accomplished by public transparency.
 If the government can neither take a payment or make a payment without being transparent with citizens.

-If possible, our money should require state accounts to be open to scrutiney by all citizens.
+If possible, our money should require state accounts to be open to scrutiny by all citizens.

 Therefore: